barbosagabriel17/rest-with-node-js-api-with-express-alura/README.md

 # node-js-alura-formation
-Repository with the exercises and examples from the course Rest with Node.js:API with Express, from Alura.
+Repository with the exercises and examples from the course Rest with Node.js: API with Express, from Alura.